Goldberg’s Current Relationship Status And Future With The WWE

 — Dan Ryckert (@DanRyckert) April 4, 2017

 Goldberg trained very hard and put his body through a lot over the last five-six months to do his best to replicate what fans were used to the last time the Goldberg character was in the ring.
-We noted before how he said he was miserable during this current run due to his training and eating regiment.
+The Inquisitr noted before how he said he was miserable during this current run due to his training and eating regimen.
 He referenced that Monday night by thanking his family for letting him live at the gym and at the dinner table.
 He has been eating a lot, and now he’ll be able to rest for a couple months, but if they agree to another program, he’ll have to return to eating seven-eight times a day.

 Thank You @Goldberg for all the moments you provide us through out ur career 173-0!!
 Return was truly amazing..Hoping to see u soon again???????????? pic.twitter.com/oK9wNruory